Fluctuation-Response Theory of Non-Equilibrium Complex Fluids

 The generalized viscosity in Eq.~\eqref{eq:eta} is computed from stress-stress correlation functions.
 These correlations can be obtained from simulation or experiment.
 Alternatively, one could determine them self‐consistently using a mode‐coupling–type approach~\cite{gotze2009complex} or using microscopic models which allow analytical computation.
-Here as an example and for the comparison purpose to the chemically driven fluids in the later section (Sec.~\ref{sec: fluids_chemical}), we compute the generalized viscosity for isotropic achiral fluids in two dimensions using a specific form of the correlation function.
-We consider in two dimensions, without the loss of generality, the $y$-axis to be aligned with the direction of $\vec{q}$, i.e., $\vec{q} = (0,q)$.
-In this reference frame, the isotropic and absence of chirality impose strong constraints: any tensor component with an odd number of a given index must vanish by symmetry~\cite{wittmer2023correlations}; for example, $T_{xy}=0$, $T_{xyyy}=0$.
-Using these symmetry constraints and noting that $\hat{\gamma}_{yx}(\vec{q},s)=\hat{\gamma}_{xx}(\vec{q},s)=0$ in the reference frame chosen, we express the constitutive equation Eq.~\eqref{eq:CEQ_fluid} as
+Here as an example and for the comparison purpose to the chemically driven fluids in the later section (Section~\ref{sec: fluids_chemical}), we compute the generalized viscosity for isotropic achiral fluids in two dimensions using a specific form of the correlation function.
+We consider in two dimensions, without loss of generality, the $y$-axis to be aligned with the direction of $\vec{q}$, i.e., $\vec{q} = (0,q)$.
+In this reference frame, isotropy and the absence of chirality impose strong constraints on material tensors (correlations and transport coefficients): for any even-rank material tensor, components with an odd number of a given index must vanish~\cite{wittmer2023correlations}.
+For example, $T_{xy}=0$ and $T_{xyyy}=0$.
+We emphasize that this symmetry constraint applies to material properties not to the strain rate tensor $\hat{\gamma}_{\alpha\beta}$.
+Independently, the choice of coordinate frame implies $q_x=0$, and therefore $\hat{\gamma}_{\alpha x}(\vec q,s)= -i q_x j_\alpha(\vec q,s)/\rho_0=0$, i.e.\ $\hat{\gamma}_{xx}(\vec q,s)=\hat{\gamma}_{yx}(\vec q,s)=0$, while $\hat{\gamma}_{xy}(\vec q,s)$ can remain nonzero because it involves $q_y$.
+Applying these considerations to Eq.~\eqref{eq:CEQ_fluid}, we can write the constitutive equation as

 where the generalized viscosities are given by

 and